waltligon/orangefs/doc/design/pvfs2-client.md

 requirement for this is that the source and target endpoints of the Flow be established before using the core functionality state machine.
-In Figure 2, for example, the pvfs2-client application may specify that the Flow's target endpoint should be the /dev/pvfs2 device node.
+In Figure 2, for example, the pvfs2-client application may specify that the Flow’s target endpoint should be the /dev/pvfs2 device node.

 ## Non-blocking and Blocking System Interface Implementations